erg-lang/erg/doc/EN/syntax/type/12_refinement.md

 However, Erg cannot currently make sub-decisions such as `Even` because it was not `Odd`, etc.

-## Enumerated, Interval and Sift Types
+## Enumerated, Interval and Refinement Types

 The enumerative/interval types introduced before are syntax sugar of the refinement type.
 `{a, b, ...}` is `{I: Typeof(a) | I == a or I == b or ... }`, and `a..b` is desugarized to `{I: Typeof(a) | I >= a and I <= b}`.